 Hedge funds are similar to mutual funds.
-Investors pool in their money and a professional fund manager invests it.
+Investors pool in their money, and a professional fund manager invests it.
 But such funds are more risky and aggressive, with a view to generating more returns.
 Other than securities, these funds can also invest in real estate, currencies, derivatives, and other alternative assets.
-Investors generally have to meet a certain net worth requirement to qualify for such funds.
-They often leverage i.e. borrow heavily to invest and hence are riskier.
+To qualify for such funds, investors generally have to meet a certain net worth requirement.
+They often leverage, i.e., borrow heavily to invest and, hence, riskier.
 For example, Bridgewater Associates is one of the largest hedge funds in the US.

 An endowment fund is an investment fund to be utilized for a specific need or purpose.
 Regular withdrawals from the invested capital are made for such a fund.
 Trusts, non-profit organizations, universities, churches, and hospitals generally use these funds.
-Donors to these funds can also specify the use of such funds.
-For example, Harvard University’s endowment fund valued at nearly $40 billion is the world’s largest academic endowment as of 2019.
+Donors of these funds can also specify the use of such funds.
+For example, Harvard University’s endowment fund, valued at nearly $40 billion, is the world’s largest academic endowment as of 2019.

 Commercial Banks accept deposits from the general public and institutions against interest.
-They give out loans with this money in return for a higher rate of interest which is their earning.
-Commercial banks these days provide a host of other services also to retain and expand customer base.
-These services include treasury and cash management, private equity financing, transaction deposit services, etc. Examples like JP Morgan Chase, Citigroup, etc. are some of the well-known commercial banks.
+They give out loans with this money in return for a higher rate of interest which is their earnings.
+Commercial banks these days provide a host of other services also to retain and expand their customer base.
+These services include treasury and cash management, private equity financing, transaction deposit services, etc. Examples like JP Morgan Chase, Citigroup, etc., are some of the well-known commercial banks.

 Insurance companies collect premiums for policies they issue at fixed intervals of time.
 In the eventuality of the occurrence of the pre-defined event, they make a pay-out to the policyholder.
 The investment portfolio is used for pay-out.
-With regular premium collections, they have a big sum to invest in securities.
+They have a big sum to invest in securities with regular premium collections.
 So they are an important form of institutional investors.
-Companies such as Allianz Life and Prudential Financial are few of the well know insurance companies.
+Companies such as Allianz Life and Prudential Financial are a few well-known insurance companies.

 These funds are relatively newer than other forms of institutional investors.
-They too are pooled investment vehicles and provide equity financing to private entities.
+They, too, are pooled investment vehicles and provide equity financing to private entities.
 These entities may be small or newly set up and not in a position to raise capital from the general public.
 P/E Funds come to their rescue with capital investments.
-Because of small sizes of the investee and high-risk funding, investors expect high ROI.
+Because of the small size of the investee and high-risk funding, investors expect a high ROI.
 The Blackstone Group and Bain Capital are examples of successful P/E funds across the globe.